kedar2017/Data_Challenge/Readme.md

 Moving on to the annual change statistics, the logic used here is that we start with the provided year range.
 For each of the year selected in that range, we estimate the change in life expectancy over the one year period.
 All the annual life expectancy changes for each of the rows (within the year range provided) are recorded.
 The median is then estimated for the above recorded rows.
+We check that the year within the current row is consecutive to the one from earlier row (annual change).

 ```python